 An Actuarial Valuation is required every three years to establish the level of assets available to pay pensions now and in the future.
-The most recent valuation was at 31 March 2019 and any changes to employers' contributions were made from 1 April 2020 onwards.
-The next valuation is as at 31 March 2022 with any changes to employers' contributions from 1 April 2023 onwards.
+The most recent valuation was at 31 March 2022 and any changes to employers' contributions will be made from I April 2023 onwards.